 Germany’s Financial Stability Committee issued a report in mid-2018 in which they state that cryptocurrencies do not pose a threat to the nation’s financial stability.
 Given such pronouncements and the fact that certain government agencies, such as the National Tourist Board, are accepting Bitcoin, Bitcoin users in Germany have no reason to fear heavy-handed government regulation of the crypto sector.

-German Taxation of Crypto
+Taxation of Crypto and Bitcoin in Germany

 The German Finance Ministry has confirmed that bitcoins (and other crypto) are exempt from VAT when used as payment for goods and services.
 However, this exemption only applies on amounts below €600, according to the NoMoreTax.eu European tax advisory service.